SoftwareHeritage/swh-graph/docs/use-cases.rst

   (e.g., node types), no matter if the mappings are in-memory or on-disk

-- separate in-memory timings from on-disk timings; in particular, separate the timing of translating node identifiers between internal integers and SWH PIDs
+- separate in-memory timings from on-disk timings; in particular, separate the timing of translating node identifiers between internal integers and SWHIDs

 - for each use case that requires a node as input, we will randomize the choice of the input node and repeat the experiment a suitable number of times; where